 In these situations, whatever debts are owed by the business are inextricably tied to the personal interests of the owner or partner.
 This can make business bankruptcies for small owners practically like personal bankruptcies, as personal assets can be seized in these cases.
 As a result, the business may be unable to continue.

 If you are a small business owner whose personal finances have become wracked by overwhelming debt, bankruptcy may be able to help you to move on with your life.
-Contact the Birmingham Chapter 7 bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today to speak directly with an attorney who can advise you of your options.
+Contact the Birmingham Chapter 7 bankruptcy lawyers of [firm-name], by calling [phone-number] today to speak directly with an attorney who can advise you of your options.